 I had heard a lot of good things about all three resources.

-My daughter will read the lesson in the book, watch the lesson demonstrated on the computer, then work through the practice and lesson problems on her own.
+My daughter read the lesson in the book, watched the lesson demonstrated on the computer, then worked through the practice and lesson problems on her own.

-After I grade her work, if she has questions about problems she has missed we can refer to the CDs for explanations and answers.
+After I graded her work, if she had questions about problems she has missed we referred to the CDs for explanations and answers.

-I like this.
-There will be no scratching my head about how to figure out a problem.
-Everything we need is right there on the CDs.
+I liked this.
+There was no scratching my head about how to figure out a problem.
+Everything we need was right there on the CDs.

-These CDs are an investment, but WELL WORTH the investment in our math program this year.
-To me, this wasn't an area where I was trying to be frugal this year.
+The CDs were an investment but WELL WORTH the investment in our math program for her.
+To me, it wasn't an area where I could be frugal.